Spacerocked!

 Controls

 Use the up and down arrow keys to tilt the slingshot and aim it.
-The angle of the slingshot determines the trajectory of the projectile while the color determines the strength of the sling.
+The angle of the slingshot determines the trajectory of the projectile while the colour determines the strength of the sling.
 When you are happy with both, press the space bar to send it flying!
 Make sure to launch your projectile when your slingshot is glowing bright green, it will fly the farthest!

 Once airborne, your projectile will whiz through the air to its target, slowly losing momentum.
 If it falls to the ground or bumps into a pipe or a crater, you can prevent it from stopping completely by pressing the B key!
 A helpful Purple Grundo with a jetpack will send your projectile back into the air.
 You are given three chances to do this per level.